nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Well, I don't know.
 It's easy to laugh now.
 But the fact is, it was tragedy.
 Black triumph is always white tragedy.
 We won---we won territory.
 All the fays had to get out, make way, make room for us.
 What did they do?
 Resist, of course---why the devil shouldn't they?
 Clung to their district, tried to recover.
 And we broke their heads with chimney bricks and bathed their bodies in hot lye.
 How do you suppose they felt about it?"

-"Best thing that ever happened to 'em," grinned Fred.
+"Best thing that ever happened to &rsquo;em," grinned Fred.

 "But tough on *them*, you'll admit."